FaiusNahin/Braido_Watch_Website/README.md

 # Explore About "Braido Watch"

 This is a Full-Stack project.
 This is a SPA which is protected by React Router.\
-View full site on [Link Site](https://niche-website-client.web.app/).
+View full site on [Live Site](https://niche-website-client.web.app/).

 ## Braido Watch